nurkiewicz/request-collapser/README.md

 * batch GET requests, database inserts, message publishing
 * fire-and-forget operations that are not time-sensitive
 * batching user-activity on frontend to send single HTTP POST instead of multiple small ones (aka. throttling, debouncing)
+* incrementing a counter in batches, rather than multiple `+1`
+* fetching batch of database sequence values

 # Features
 * Supports array and map input